11 Days / 10 Nights

 For complete vessel information please click here.

-Rate per person, sharing double occupancy STD Plus Cabin, cruise only for March 17, 2020 departure
+Rate per person, sharing double occupancy STD Plus Cabin, cruise only for March 26, 2021 departure (9-nights itinerary)

 The MV Ushuaia's Classic Antarctic Peninsula voyage is the ultimate introduction to the white continent of Antarctica.